 Early in history Venus was once thought to have a moon, named Neith after the mysterious goddess of Sais.
 The moon was first seen by Giovanni Domenico Cassini in 1672.
-Astronomers saw this moon from time to time until 1892, until they found out their sightings were mostly faint stars that were in the right place at the right time and now Venus is known to be moonless.
+Astronomers saw this moon from time to time until 1892, until they found out their sightings were mostly faint stars that were in the right place at the right time.
+Venus is now known to be moonless.

-Venus' rotation is so slow that if Venus had a moon, it would crash into Venus or get broken up.
-This would happen because the moon's gravity would cause tidal effects on Venus.
-There would be two bulges called tidal bulges on Venus.
+Venus's rotation is so slow that if Venus had a moon, it would crash into the planet or get broken up.
+This would happen because the moon's gravity would cause tidal effects on Venus, which would create two bulges called tidal bulges on Venus.
 One would bulge toward the moon, with the other bulge being on the opposite side of Venus.
-The moon's motion in its orbit would be faster than Venus' rotation because Venus' rotation is very slow.
+The moon's motion in its orbit would be faster than Venus's very slow rotation.
 That would cause the moon to be ahead of the tidal bulge all the time.
 The gravity from the bulge would pull back on the moon.
-This would cause the moon to become closer to Venus and Venus' rotation to speed up.
-This would continue to happen over millions of years until the moon got broken up by Venus' gravity or crashed onto Venus.
-Venus had existed for billions of years, so if it had any moon, it is long gone.
+This would pull the moon closer to Venus and make Venus's rotation speed up.
+This would continue to happen over millions of years until the moon got broken up by Venus's gravity or crashed onto Venus.
+Venus has existed for billions of years, so if it had any moon, it is long gone.